klarsys/angular-material-icons/README.md

 AngularJS directive to use Material Design icons with custom fill-color and size.

-This project is a derivative of [Google's official Material Design icon repository](https://github.com/google/material-design-icons).
-It encompasses all icons from that repository in SVG format in form of angular directive that gives option to specify custom fill-color and size.
+This project encompasses all svg icons from [Google's official Material Design icon repository](https://github.com/google/material-design-icons) in form of angular directive that gives option to specify custom fill-color and size.

 ## Installation